KevinOrbie/robot-car-app/readme.md

 ```

 ## Build
-If not yet sourced in '.bashrc', source the `aliases.sh` file for this shell session.
+If not yet sourced in `.bashrc`, source the `aliases.sh` file for this shell session.
 ```shell
 source alias.sh
 ```